Meet the Board of Directors

 “I understood that by emphasizing education and self sufficiency in the community, we have the ability to drastically increase their quality of life.”

-KENNETH STERN, VICE PRESIDENT
+KENNETH STERN, VICE CHAIR

 Ken was born in Brooklyn and continues to live in the New York area.
 At an early age he began his international travels which sparked his desire to help the worldwide community.
 He graduated from Brooklyn College with a degree in Special Education.
 After teaching in New York for five years Ken changed careers and started Stern Agency Inc., a property and casualty agency located in New York.
 Ken co-founded S.O.U.L.
 Foundation in 2009 with his daughter Brooke after visiting for a short five days, a visit which changed both of their lives forever.